Post Level: ISA-Junior Specialist

-DURATION: 6 months, with possibility of extension
+Duration: until 31 December 2021, with possibility of extension

-- Describing progress of ongoing project/s, investigating designated project activities, discussing findings with supervisor to identify implications for the work of the project unit, discussing rationale and context of project activities, considering the alternative methods for project design, management, problem identification and problem resolution;
+- Describing progress of ongoing project/s, investigating designated project activities, discussing findings with the supervisor to identify implications for the work of the project unit, discussing rationale and context of project activities, considering alternative methods for project design, management, problem identification and problem resolution;

 - Maintaining institutional memories or other documentation systems to record project/programme, history and ongoing activities;

-- Assisting in monitoring exercises related to the project implementation, retrieving substantive information on status of project, outcome, output, key performance indicators (KPIs), risks, etc. from the SAP Portfolio and Project Management (PPM) module;
+- Assisting in monitoring exercises related to the project execution, retrieving substantive information on status of project, outcome, output, key performance indicators (KPIs), risks, etc. from the SAP Portfolio and Project Management (PPM) module;

 - Drafting reports, ad-hoc assignments and research activities, as required;

-- Arranging briefings, tours, and related activities for visitors, missions and fellowship holders;
+- Arranging briefings, tours, and related activities for visitors, missions and fellowship holders.

 WE LIVE AND ACT WITH INTEGRITY: work honestly, openly and impartially.